Pre-work and Notes

 Automate Maintenance Requests

 With the exponential increase in RV popularity worldwide, HowWeRoll is supplying hundreds more luxury and economy vehicles around the globe.
 Along with this increase in their rental stock comes an inevitable increase in equipment failure.
-HowWeRoll has an existing process to handle these failures, but what they want you to do is build in automation for their routine maintenance.
-One hard truth is that all parts eventually need servicing.
-You’ll build a programmatic process that automatically schedules regular checkups on these parts based on the date that the equipment and parts were installed.
+HowWeRoll has an existing process to handle these failures, but they want you to build an automation for their routine maintenance.
+You’ll build a programmatic process that automatically schedules regular checkups on the equipment based on the date that the equipment was installed.

-When an existing maintenance request of type Repair or Routine Maintenance is Closed, you create a new maintenance request for a future routine checkup.
-This new request is tied to the same vehicle and piece of equipment to be serviced as the original closed service request.
+When an existing maintenance request of type Repair or Routine Maintenance is closed, create a new maintenance request for a future routine checkup.
+This new maintenance request is tied to the same Vehicle and Equipment Records as the original closed request.
 This new request's Type should be set as Routine Maintenance.
 The Subject should not be null and the Report Date field reflects the day the request was created.
-Another aspect about parts is they all have different lifespans.
-Therefore, you need to calculate and set the next due date using the maintenance cycle defined on the related work part records.
-If multiple work parts are used in the maintenance request, choose the shortest maintenance cycle to define the service date.
+Remember, all equipment has maintenance cycles.
+Therefore, calculate the maintenance request due dates by using the maintenance cycle defined on the related equipment records.
+If multiple pieces of equipment are used in the maintenance request, define the due date by applying the shortest maintenance cycle to today’s date.

-Design this automated process to work for both single maintenance requests and bulk requests.
+Design this automated process to work for both single and bulk maintenance requests.
 Bulkify the system to successfully process approximately 300 records of offline maintenance requests that are scheduled to import together.
-For the time being, you don’t need to worry about changes that occur on the equipment record itself.
+For now, don’t worry about changes that occur on the equipment record itself.

-The logic needs to be exposed for other uses in the org, so separate the trigger (named MaintenanceRequest) from the application logic in the handler (named MaintenanceRequestHelper).
-This setup makes it easier to delegate actions and simpler to extend the app in the future.
+Also expose the logic for other uses in the org.
+Separate the trigger (named MaintenanceRequest) from the application logic in the handler (named MaintenanceRequestHelper).
+This setup makes it simpler to delegate actions and extend the app in the future.

 Synchronize Inventory Management

-In addition to equipment maintenance, also automate HowWeRoll’s inventory data synchronization with the external system within the service parts warehouse.
-Although the entire HQ office is using Salesforce, the warehouse team is still working on a separate legacy system.
-With this integration, the inventory in Salesforce updates after parts are taken from the warehouse to service a vehicle.
+In addition to equipment maintenance, automate HowWeRoll’s inventory data synchronization with the external system in the equipment warehouse.
+Although the entire HQ office uses Salesforce, the warehouse team still works on a separate legacy system.
+With this integration, the inventory in Salesforce updates after the equipment is taken from the warehouse to service a vehicle.

 Create Unit Tests

-Like any good developer, you test your code to ensure that it’s bulletproof before deploying it to production.
+Test your code to ensure that it executes correctly before deploying it to production.

-The first thing to test is your trigger to ensure that it works as expected.
-Again, you follow best practices by testing for both positive use cases (when the trigger needs to fire) and negative use cases (when the trigger must not fire).
-Of course, you know passing a test doesn’t necessarily mean you got it all right.
-So add assertions into your code to ensure that you aren’t getting false positives.
+First, test the trigger to ensure that it works as expected.
+Follow best practices by testing for both positive use cases (when the trigger needs to fire) and negative use cases (when the trigger must not fire).
+Of course, passing a test doesn’t necessarily mean you got everything correct.
+So add assertions into your code to ensure you don’t get false positives.
 For your positive test, assert that everything was created correctly, including the relationships to the vehicle and equipment, as well as the due date.
 For your negative test, assert that no work orders were created.